LeThiHongNgot/Web_Food_Net/README.md

 # Internet Cafe Food Management
 ## Overview

-The **Web Food Net** project is an admin dashboard for managing food categories, products, and orders.
+The **Internet Cafe Food Management** project is an admin dashboard for managing food categories, products, and orders.
 It includes functionalities to generate reports, manage categories, view products, and handle orders.
 The back-end is developed using **ASP.NET Core MVC**, while the front-end uses **HTML**, **CSS**, **JavaScript**, and **Bootstrap** for a responsive user interface.